codevibesmatter/admin-cloudflare/docs/CLERK_AUTH.md

 ## Overview

-Our application uses Clerk for authentication, providing a secure and seamless authentication experience.
-The implementation spans both the frontend web application and the backend API.
+Our application uses Clerk for authentication and organization management, providing a secure and seamless experience.
+The implementation spans both the frontend web application and the backend API, with webhook integration for real-time synchronization.

 ## Frontend Implementation